sushisuj/Week4-SETaP/README.md

 SETaP W4 Practical

-How would you like the app to handle updates with new stories?
+How often do you want the app to update with new stories?

 What kinds of accessibility or usability features would make the app easier and more enjoyable to use?